b-knight/StatExplore/README.md

 </div>
 <p align="center"><sub><b>Equation 1: Pearson Product-Moment Correlation Coefficient</sub></b></p>

-An underlying assumption of this statistic is that the underlying relationship between these two statistics is *linear*.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; An key assumption of this statistic is that the underlying relationship between these two statistics is *linear*.
 However, this assumption of linearity is often not borne out in reality.
 Imagine we are assessing the relationship between the amount of money spent on ads targeting visitors of a given website, and the rate of conversion from visitor to paying customer.
-We could easyily imagine a scenario where, up to a certain point more resources spent on ads increases conversion.
-However, there may come a point where the prevalence of ads is so great from the consumer's perspective that it is actually offputting, accomplishing the opposite of its intended purpose.
+We could easyily imagine a scenario where up to a certain point, more resources spent on ads tends to increase conversion.
+However, there may come a point where the prevalence of ads is so great that it is actually offputting to the consumer, accomplishing the opposite of its intended purpose.
 This scenario is not theoretical, but has been validated by [survey data](https://www.cmswire.com/cms/customer-experience/too-much-online-advertising-may-turn-consumers-off-survey-finds-014707.php, "Too Much Online Advertising May Turn Consumers Off, Survey Finds").
+The implication is that while ad spend may relate intimately to conversion, the correlation coefficient between these two variables is likley to be small - to the point of approaching zero. <br>

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The scatterplots below illustrate how, when the relationship between two variables involves a change in direction, the Pearson Product-Moment Correlation Coefficient fails to report the true degree of dependence between variables.
 <div align="center">
 <img
 src="https://github.com/b-knight/StatExplore/blob/master/images/Correlation_Examples.png?sanitize=true",